Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Infrastructure/Identity-Protection-Policy.md

 - **Why it is needed (what does it secure against):**
 Forces devices to be managed devices and requires MFA to protect all cloud apps.
 Protects against credential theft or any any attempt to password spray, brute force, or otherwise reuse credentials.
 - **Who this applies to:**
-Azure AD Groups: Privileged device Devices & Privileged Users
+Entra ID Groups: Privileged device Devices & Privileged Users
 - **When the policy triggers:**
 When a principal in the Privileged device Devices or Privileged User group attempts to access any cloud app.